Herher

 Herher (Հերհեր) is a village in the Vayk Municipality of the Vayots Dzor Province of Armenia.

 History

 Herher was once a fief of the Orbelian vassals, the Shahurnetsi family in the 13th century.
 Within the village is a 19th-century church of Saint Gevorg, and south is a shrine of Grigor Lusavorich from 1296 with Saint Gevorg or Chiki Vank of 1297.
 Southeast one km on a hill is the small Kapuyt Berd ("Blue Fortress").
 Upon a hilltop one km northeast is Saint Sion Monastery, first mentioned in the 8th century.
 At the complex are the churches of Saint Sion and Saint Astvatsatsin.
-Other sites of historical significance are in close proximity to Herher, such as village ruins with khachkars of the 14th century.
+Other sites of historical significance are close to Herher, such as village ruins with khachkars of the 14th century.

 Rare endemic fruit

 Herher boasts a critically endangered species of wild pear found nowhere else in the world: Pyrus gergerana (common name: Gergeranian pear), named for the village.
 There are estimated to be a mere 50 trees left in the wild, yet, as of 2014, there have been no conservation measures set in place to protect the species - a matter of considerable concern in relation to dwindling biodiversity in Armenia.